-- Strategic: deciding where to settle all sites (ie the premises where the technicians and their vehicles are based), taking into account all different activities organized there, and the site capacity (number of employees, number of vehicles), as well as needs and constraints.
-When the workload changes, decision makers can explore the interest of reducing or increasing the number of sites and their location, looking at several criteria; - Operational: determining the daily routing of all technicians of a given site, while meeting the demand (list of operation applications, e.g. maintenance of an electric line...), and taking into account several criteria (distances, equipments that have to be loaded in each vehicles at the beginning of the day, necessary qualifications to perform the operations, ...); - Real-Time: adjusting the routing schedule to the occurrence of unforeseen events (cancellation, weather ...).
+- Strategic: deciding where to settle all sites (i.e. the premises where the technicians and their vehicles are based), taking into account all different activities organized there, and the site capacity (number of employees, number of vehicles), as well as needs and constraints.
+When the workload changes, decision makers can explore the interest of reducing or increasing the number of sites and their location, looking at several criteria; - Operational: determining the daily routing of all technicians of a given site, while meeting the demand (list of operation applications, e.g. maintenance of an electric line), and taking into account several criteria (e.g. distances, equipment that have to be loaded in each vehicle at the beginning of the day, necessary qualifications to perform the operations); - Real-Time: adjusting the routing schedule to the occurrence of unforeseen events (e.g. cancellations and weather).